bartroot/DopTrack/GroundControl/doptools/README.md

 -----

 The doptools package is "hidden" inside the DopTrack repository.
-The doptools pacakge can technically be used by setting the current working directory to the package directory, but it is easier to just add the package directory to the `PYTHONPATH` variable.
+The doptools package can technically be used by setting the current working directory to the package directory, but it is easier to just add the package directory to the `PYTHONPATH` variable.
 This can be done by adding a path (`.pth`) file with any name, for example `user_paths.pth`, in the `PythonXX/Lib/site-packages` folder.
 Then simply add a line with the doptools path in the file:
 ```
 C:\Users\john\DopTrack\GroundControl\doptools